sammy508/selenium/README.md

       how many times you need to click left/right to go to the right month/year.
    3. Once we go to the correct month/year, select the date.

+    Date doesn't contains both next future date and previous date at once, its rare we can apply our own logic also